alekhya-1-24/empathy_engine/README.md

 # Empathy Engine: Giving AI a Human Voice

-A Flask web service that detects the emotion in input text and synthesizes speech with vocal parameters — rate, volume, and pitch — dynamically modulated to match that emotion.
+A Flask web service that detects the emotion in input text and synthesizes speech with vocal parameters - rate, volume, and pitch dynamically modulated to match that emotion.
 The result is expressive, human-like audio output that goes beyond monotonic TTS delivery.

 ## Features

-- **7 Granular Emotions** : joy, surprise, anger, fear, neutral, disgust, sadness — powered by a fine-tuned transformer model
+- **7 Granular Emotions** : joy, surprise, anger, fear, neutral, disgust, sadness - powered by a fine-tuned transformer model
-- **Intensity Scaling** : the model's confidence score scales how strongly the voice modulates — weak emotion = subtle change, strong emotion = dramatic change
+- **Intensity Scaling** : the model's confidence score scales how strongly the voice modulates
 - **Web Interface**: paste text, click Generate, see emotion + vocal parameters + play audio in-browser

 ## Tech Stack